Visit Palazzolo Acreide

 Palazzolo Acreide and the ancient site of Akrai are situated in south-east Sicily, inland and to the west of Syracuse.

-The centre of the town can be assessed from the Piazza del Popolo, where you can see the Church of San Sebastiano.
-The church has a façade on three levels above a high staircase and was built in the late 19th century.
+In the centre of the town is the Piazza del Popolo where you can see the Church of San Sebastiano.
+It has a Baroque façade on three levels above a high staircase and was built in the late 19th century.

 Saint Paul's Church, built in the first half of the 18th century, has a Baroque style facade with a central arch supported by two Corinthian columns.
 The church has three naves, richly decorated with stucco and a wooden pulpit.
 The Altar is composed of four pairs of columns with Corinthian capitals.
 In the midst of the altar stands a wooden statue of St. Paul the Apostle, by Vincenzo Lorefice (16th century).

 To the side of Saint Paul's Church is the Cathedral Church of Saint Nicholas.
 The interior has three naves, and the cornice decoration is of the Baroque style.
 The interior is rich in paintings by Olivio Sozzi (1690-1765) and Mario Minniti (1577-1640).